SurajSSingh/Site/content/blog/my-12in23/index.md

 The big reason I wanted to try Wren was to compare it to Lua.

-### Overview
+### What I learned from this challenge
 Gave a good focus for what to do.

 2023 is the year of practicing Rust.

 ## What's next

+Here's what's next for me after the challenge.

 ### Comp Lang Comp
 In late 2022, I started work on a website to compare a bunch of programming/computer languages syntaxes against each other.
-The key think I wanted to do for this was provide links to resources for learning about the syntaxes.
+The key think I wanted to do for this was provide links to resources for learning about the syntaxes from primary sources.
+Originally, I had planned to work on this during the challenge, but time slipped away from me, and I didn't really have time to contribute.

-I still plan to continue working on this.
+However, with what I learned and some resources I have found, I still plan to continue working on this.
-The main thing I want to do before getting contributions for others is update the website to make it easier to work with.
+The main thing I want to do before opening it up to public contributions is updating the website to make it easier to work with.
+Currently, it is a Slate website, which I mostly chose because it had the side by side code view.
+The only issue was that I didn't really have a good grasp of Ruby to make changes on my own.

 ### #48-in-24

 Every Tuesday starting on January 16, 2024, new exercise will release.
 Don't know the full plan, but I will be doing some blog post for (some of) these exercises.

+## Footnotes